Youqiang-Gui/TSCIR/README.md

   + val

-3. If you put the snow degradation image into the GT image path, you will get snow-rain and snow-haze composite degradation images.
+3. Put the snow degradation image into the GT image path.
+If you want to obtain the snow-rain composite degraded image, simply turn off the haze rendering.
+If you want to obtain the snow-haze composite degraded image, turn off the rain rendering.